CASE STUDY PART 2

-Just some of the words used frequently by Mike, Nichola and Jo when talking about the FCM/JTI relationship.
+Those three words are used frequently by Mike, Nichola and Jo when talking about the FCM/JTI relationship.

-Nichola explains, “The team absolutely over-delivered on everything that we talked about in the RFP.
-Usually the sales person over-promises and then when you’re implementing you find out you can’t or it’s extra costs, but that was not the case.
-Throughout conversations with FCM you know that people are so important and the tech was supporting the people.
-That’s exactly what we’re seeing the day in day out.
-We’ve still got challenges.
-But it feels like we are one team; the conversations are still very open and we’re still seeing that flexibility.”
+Nichola explains, "The team absolutely over-delivered on everything that we talked about in the RFP.
+Usually, the salesperson over-promises and then when you're implementing, you find out you can't or it's extra costs, but that was not the case.
+Throughout conversations with FCM, you got the sense that people are so important, and that tech was supporting the people.
+That's exactly what we're seeing day in and day out.
+We've still got challenges.
+But it feels like we are one team; the conversations are still very open and we're still seeing that flexibility."

 - After just 10 weeks from the kick-off call, 52 markets went live.